-Inflation Linked Equal Principal Payment Covered Bonds including Covered Bonds with one Payment of Principal on Maturity Date: Inflation Linked Equal Principal Payment Covered Bonds pay an Equal Payment Amount on such date or dates as decided by the Issuer and set out in the Final Terms.
-Calculation of Principal Payments, Interest Payments, Principal Amount Outstanding and Index Ratio are as set out in the Terms and Conditions.
+Inflation Linked Annuity Bonds pay an Annuity Amount on such date or dates as decided by the Issuer and set out in the Final Terms.
+Calculation of Principal Payments, Interest Payments and Index Ratio are as set out in the Final Terms.